Weekend of fear looms for Californians in face of wildfires - NewsBreak

 Weekend of fear looms for Californians in face of wildfires

+GREENVILLE, Calif. — (AP) — After four years of homelessness, Kesia Studebaker thought she had finally landed on her feet when she found a job cooking in a diner and moved into a house in Greenville.

+She had been renting for three months and was hoping stability would help her win back custody of her 14-year-old daughter.
+But in just one night, a raging wildfire tore through the mountain town and “took it all away," she said.

-People living in the scenic forestlands of Northern California found themselves facing a weekend of fear as wildfires threatened to reduce thousands of homes to ashes.
+Fueled by strong winds and bone-dry vegetation, the Dixie Fire grew to become the largest single wildfire in state history.
+People living in the scenic forestlands of Northern California are facing a weekend of fear as it threatens to reduce thousands of homes to ashes.

-Her home was still standing on Friday but her fate was bound with the direction of the wind.
-She wasn't alone.

-“I’ve got probably 30 of my regular customers right here,” she said.
+“We knew we didn't get enough rainfall and fires could happen, but we didn't expect a monster like this,” Studebaker said Saturday.

-The Dixie Fire, named for the road where it started, now spans an area of 679 square miles (1,760 square kilometers) and was just 21% contained.
-No injuries or deaths have been reported.
+The Dixie Fire, named for the road where it started, now spans an area of 698 square miles (1,807 square kilometers) and was just 21% contained.

-Weather at the fire site was expected to have higher humidity and calmer winds Saturday with temperatures topping 90 degrees Fahrenheit (32 degrees Celsius) instead of the 40-mph (64-kph) gusts and triple-digit highs recorded earlier in the week.
+Four firefighters were taken to the hospital Friday after being struck by a fallen branch.
+More 20 people were initially reported missing, but by Saturday afternoon authorities had contacted all but five of them.

+The fire’s cause was under investigation.
+Pacific Gas & Electric has said it may have been sparked when a tree fell on one of the utility’s power lines.
+A federal judge ordered PG&E on Friday to give details about the equipment and vegetation where the fire started by Aug.
+16.

 Still, the blaze and its neighboring fires, within a couple hundred miles of each other, posed an ongoing threat.